jietra/dendritic_segment_model/README.md

 Solid lines: simulated delays for different gamma frequencies.
 Dotted line (`:`): theoretical delay from free diffusion (`∝ x²`).
 Dash-dot line (`-·-`): delay predicted by the Green’s function for a point-source diffusion.
-→ The simulated propagation is faster than free diffusion and aligns more closely with the Green’s function prediction.
+→ The simulated propagation shows an almost linear dynamic, with velocity growing with gamma frequency.
+We also notice that it is slower than free diffusion up till ~0.5-0.9mm (depending on gamma frequency) but faster at further positions.
+It aligns more closely with the Green’s function prediction: the convolution of the synaptic current (bi-exponential) with the Green function leads to a flatter dynamic in our simulation.

 Top-right: Logarithmic decay of peak amplitude (`log(ψ_max(x)/ψ_max(0)`) with distance.
 Solid lines: simulated attenuation for different gamma frequencies.